The history of toilet and how it became one of the most significant inventions of the last 1000 years

 | Sir John Harington |

-Water, “but not a whole Thames full”, was used to wash the toilet chamber.
+Water, 'but not a whole Thames-full', was used to wash the toilet chamber.
 Unfortunately the toilet did not catch on - perhaps it was too complicated and expensive for its time.
-Later Royals, James 1st, Charles 1st and 2nd and James 2nd all preferred “Royal Close Stools” (see above) or chamber pots which, of course, required emptying into the local river or moat.
+Later Royals, James 1st, Charles 1st and 2nd and James 2nd all preferred 'Royal Close Stools' (see above) or chamber pots which, of course, required emptying - perhaps into the local river or moat.

-1775 - Cumming's first notable development of the Flushing Toilet Scottish watchmaker Alexander Cumming patents the first true flush toilet with a sliding valve at the bottom of the bowl.
+Scottish watchmaker Alexander Cumming patented the first true flush toilet with a sliding valve at the bottom of the bowl.
 This followed several attempts during the early 1700’s to improve the closet.
-Cummings’ design was notable for its “S-trap” feature and used swirling water to cleanse the toilet bowl.
-Crucially, he adds an S-shaped pipe that holds water to block sewer gases - the origin of the modern U-bend.
+Cummings’ design was notable for its 'S-trap' feature and used swirling water to cleanse the toilet bowl.
+Crucially, he added an S-shaped pipe that holds water to block sewer gases - the origin of the modern U-bend.

 ![]() |

-1778 - Bramah's Improved Design - Joseph Bramah, a locksmith, took Cummings patent and improved it further and perfected a design which became the benchmark for WC’s for the next 80 to 100 years.
-“A most satisfactory water closet”.
+Joseph Bramah, a locksmith, took Cummings patent and improved it further and perfected a design which became the benchmark for WC’s for the next 80 to 100 years.
+'A most satisfactory water closet'.
 The Bramah patent gave an improved water closet with a hinged valve at the bottom of the bowl, which becomes the standard across England.

 ![]() |